RTXI/rtxi.github.io/README.md

  * **_layouts/** - layouts for HTML pages
  * **_site/** - output of Jekyll HTML generation.
 It's filled out when you run `grunt`
  * **_config.yml** - basic config info for the site, like the url, link formats, files to include, etc. Part of Jekyll
  * **_plugins/** - plugins that extend Jekyll's functionality.
-The only plugin there, `pull_modules.rb` pulls the modules from our repo and turns them into site pages.
+The only plugin there, `pullModules.rb` pulls the modules from our repo and turns them into site pages.
  * **bower.json** - list of dependencies bower handles (Bootstrap, jQuery, Isotope, font-awesome, and Octicons)
  * **package.json** - list of dependencies installed by npm (Grunt stuff)
  *  **google...** - an empty file needed to verify the google webmaster account.